May 3, 2022 Midnight Oil – Resist (Album Review)

 When you think of 1980s era Rock music with a cause, chances are U2 and Bruce Springsteen come to mind, but perhaps the most socially vocal of all was Australia’s Midnight Oil.
 Always wearing their feelings on their sleeves, songs like “Power and the Passion,” “The Dead Heart,” and “Beds Are Burning” kept no secrets of where Midnight Oil stood.
 They have proudly stood for environmental and social activism from their beginning, so it should come as no surprise that their latest studio album, Resist, is yet another call for action.

-Led by the unmistakable leading voice of Peter Garrett, Midnight Oil had officially reformed in 2016 with the classic lineup of Rob Hirst (drums), Jim Moginie (guitars), and Martin Rotsey (bass).
+Led by the unmistakable leading voice of Peter Garrett, Midnight Oil had officially reformed in 2016 with the classic lineup of Rob Hirst (drums), Jim Moginie (guitar), the late Bones Hillman (bass), and Martin Rotsey (guitar).
 Touring the world to critical acclaim in 2017, they released mini album The Makarrata Project in 2020 to equally positive reviews, and now they make a relatively quick turn around with Resist, released on February 18, 2022.

 The thirteenth Midnight Oil album, Resist, consists of 12 new songs that span just over an hour of highly potent Politic Rock.
 As mentioned these Australians have never been shy about raising awareness about environmental issues and the political hypocrisy that infects the entire globe.
 So while The Makarrata Project’s primary focus was on indigenous issues in Australia, Resist lyrically turns more toward the environment as the band battle for preservation and conservation.